IgorDiasV/mlops2023/Python_Essentials_for_MLOPS/Project_01/README.md

  cd mlops2023/Python_Essentials_for_MLOPS/Project_01
 ```
 Once this is done, it is necessary to install the prerequisites shown in the section below.

+After installing the prerequisites, simply use the notebook 'movie_recommendations.'
+The code was designed to be used in the main 'mlops' folder, so if opened in a different folder, you may need to adjust the DATA_DIR variable to specify the location where the CSV files are located.

 ## Prerequisites
 It is necessary to have Python 3 installed and the modules listed in the requirements file.
 To install the modules, you can use the following command: